-What Will Michael Cohen's Plea Deal Mean For Donald Trump?
-Here's What An Expert Says
+Here's What Michael Cohen's Plea Deal May Mean For Trump, According To An Expert

 On Tuesday, Aug.
 21, the former personal lawyer, "fixer," and right-hand man to President Donald Trump turned himself in to federal prosecutors.
 Michael Cohen, in a hearing in New York City, pleaded guilty to charges of financial fraud and campaign finance violations.
 The question that's now on everyone's mind: What will Michael Cohen's plea deal mean for Donald Trump?

 According to reports, Cohen pleaded guilty to eight counts on Tuesday, including to making payments in campaign finance law violations for payments he made to two women prior to the 2016 election to reportedly keep quiet about affairs they allegedly had with Trump.
 Trump has repeatedly denied the alleged affairs, though Cohen admitted to paying the $130,000 and saying that Trump did not know of the payment.
 Trump later said that he paid back the payment.

 The payments, Cohen reportedly said, were made "in coordination and at the direction of the candidate for federal office," though he did not name that person.
 Elite Daily reached out to the White House for comment on Cohen's claim.
 Cohen also did not reportedly name to whom he made the illegal payments, but they are presumed to be former Playboy model Karen McDougal and adult film star Stormy Daniels.
 Trump and the White House have repeatedly denied having affairs with both women.